 This is a true story about how I changed my meditation practice and everything else in the universe in one simple step.
 Well, one simple jump, anyway.
 In an effort to overcome fear of something entirely different, I jumped out of an airplane because I thought skydiving would be scarier.
 As it turns out, I was wrong: skydiving was way less scary than the thing I was avoiding.
 But the point is that the overarching result wasn’t what I expected.
-Instead of overcoming fear, I instead learned first-hand about how everything becomes different when seen through the lens of infinite possibility.
+I sought to overcome fear, but instead I learned first-hand how everything becomes different when seen through the lens of infinite possibility.

 After ten years working as a professional musician and composer in Los Angeles, I returned to school in my 30s to further study orchestral music composition and film scoring.